-Commonly called by its slang name “meth,” methamphetamine is in the stimulant class of drugs and is mainly used recreationally, though it was originally used for attention deficit disorder (ADD), specifically with hyperactivity and a medication aimed at treating obesity.
-It was created in the late 1800’s by a Japanese chemist as an alternative to ephedra- a plant which was widely used throughout Asia for its stimulant effects for thousands of years.
-Inside of the plant, a chemical was identified called ephedrine which subsequently was manufactured into crystallized form, creating what we now know as “crystal meth.”
-Currently, the drug is manufactured both or legal medication and illegal recreational drugs.
+Commonly called by its slang name “meth,” Methamphetamine is in the stimulant class of drugs and recreationally abused.
+Meth first used in treating attention deficit disorder (ADD), specifically with hyperactivity and a medication aimed at treating obesity.
+It was created in the late 1800s by a Japanese chemist as an alternative to ephedra.
+Ephedra is a plant used throughout Asia for its stimulant effects for thousands of years.
+Inside of the plant, a chemical identified called ephedrine, which subsequently was manufactured into crystallized form, creating what we now know as “crystal meth.”
+Currently, manufactured both for legal medication and illegal recreational drugs.
 Desoxyn is an FDA approved medication still used for treating severe ADD with hyperactivity.
-Illegal meth is mostly white in color with little or no odor.
-However, it can also have a yellowish-brownish, or pink hue.
+Illegal meth is mostly white with little or no odor.
+However, it can also have a yellowish-brownish or pink hue.
 Users mainly snort, smoke, or inject the drug.
 It generally is sold on powder or crystal form.
-Slang and street names for meth depending on how it is used include:
+Slang and street names for meth depending on how it’s used include:

 - Trash, garbage